 This route reduces highway riding by 18 km to 11 km compared to the Dunedoo-Digilah-Mendooran route.
-There is another route avoiding all highway riding between Dunedoo and Mendooran by turning left off the Cobbora Rd onto Pinehurst Rd, then via private road through to Yarrow Rd entering Mendooran on the southern side.
-Contact David Allworth on djallworth@gmail.com or 0408 726 038 who can make arrangements to use private road.
+There is another route avoiding all highway riding between Dunedoo and Mendooran by using a private road just south of Mendooran.
+Contact David Allworth on djallworth@gmail.com or 0408 726 038 or Mick Cooper (mobile 0437 136 169) who can provide a map and make arrangements to use the private road.